titan-x/titan/README.md

 Client Authentication
 ---------------------

 First-time registration is done through Google+ OAuth 2.0 flow.
-After a successful registration, the connecting device receives a client-side TLS certificate (for mobile devices) or a JSON Web Token (for browsers), to be used for successive connections.
+After a successful registration, the connecting device receives an encrypted token to be used for successive connections.

 Testing
 -------